 The museum is home to ideas that change the world, and we will continue to inspire you with examples of world-leading science and innovation from the past 250 years.

-The three permanent galleries in our New Warehouse will reopen along with some of our outdoor space in the Upper Yard, meaning there will be plenty to see and do.
+The three permanent galleries in our New Warehouse are open, along with some of our outdoor space in the Upper Yard, meaning there is plenty to see and do.
 Visitors can explore Revolution Manchester and the Textiles Gallery on Level 0 and enjoy Experiment, our interactive gallery on Level 1.

 Full details of what to expect will be sent to you as part of your pre-visit email, and we will update our website regularly.